 Greg has worked on numerous independent films including “Cards” and “The Berserker” and has appeared on the television shows “Unsolved Mysteries”, “America’s Most Wanted” and “Homicide”.

 A professional actor for nearly thirty years, he has voiced dozens and dozens of commercials and has narrated for the Discovery Channel, National Geographic, NASA, the University of Maryland, Marriot, The IRS, The Department of the Interior and many other federal and local government agencies, including an Emmy winning performance for the Maryland Department of Human Resources PSA, “Daddy’s Home”.

 With all of this Greg has been active in the performer’s unions, SAG-AFTRA and ACTOR’S EQUITY, serving as an officer on several occasions, and producing five benefits to raise money for Broadway Cares/Equity Fights Aids.
-Greg has also been the Washington/Baltimore correspondent for the union trade newspaper EQUITY NEWS for twelve years, ending his time there in 2012.
+Greg served as the Washington/Baltimore correspondent for the union trade newspaper EQUITY NEWS for twelve years, ending his time there in 2012.

 Greg lives in Gaithersburg, Maryland with his wife and their furry children, Nicholas and Frasier.